Racial Equity in Our Governance

 Environmental Context of Our Work

-Parents and community members seeking to raise healthy children in this area continue to be negatively impacted by the racially inequitable and unsustainable results of climate change and environmental racism.
+Families seeking to raise healthy children in this area continue to be negatively impacted by the racially inequitable and unsustainable results of climate change and environmental racism.
 In our region and our work, we have encountered these impacts in the Foundation’s attempts to address lead poisoning with partners in the city of St. Louis, supporting the organizing of mothers due to landfills in North St. Louis County and investment in responses to asthma and allergy disparities for Black and Brown children.

 Deaconess’ Understanding of Racial Equity